 Sunset and Sunrise are when the fish gets activated, no matter what the tides are.
 I would go for a big one with high pitch with a long jig.
-Hi Pitch works well with the fast monster swimmers.
+High Pitch works well with the monster swimmers.
 Long Fall works well with the big fat ambushers.
-Slow Pitch does work well for both, but if you have Hi Pitch and Long Fall, I would save Slow Pitch for later.

-When the current is not moving, this is when the fishing is tough as fish is not active.
+When the current is not moving, this is when the fishing gets tough as fish is not active.
 This is when Slow Pitch and Long Fall take effects.
 Slow Pitch detects the most bites.
-Especially when the other anglers on your boat are doing hi-speed jigging or Hi Pitch, you'll be the only one who catches fish.
+Especially when the other anglers on your boat are doing hi-speed jigging or High Pitch, you'll be the only one who catches fish.
 Fish is not active enough to chase those fast moving jigs, but it catches their attentions.
-And they will see before their eyes, there is this easy target, a goofy hopping unguarded fish, or maybe an injured fish swimming funny.
+And they will see before their eyes, there is this easy target, a goofy hopping unguarded fish, or maybe an injured, crippled fish swimming funny.

 Long Fall constantly works.
 Sometimes the upper current is moving and the bottom current is not moving.
-This is a tough situation, as fish is in the calm water around the bottom, not activated, but your line is under a big influence of the upper currents.
+These multiple layers of currents is a tough situation, since fish in the still water along the bottom is not activated, but your line is under a big influence of the upper currents.
 Long Fall still works in a situation like this.

 Sometimes Slow Pitch is just hard to do.
 The current is too strong.
-The deep water is giving too much pressure to your line.
-Or the waves are too choppy to give subtle inputs.
+The deep water is giving too much influence to your line.
+Or the waves are too choppy to give subtle actions.
 These are times that Hi Pitch and Long Fall take effects.

 Fast Tempting Lift

-It's effective to give 3 to 4 hi-speed pitches sometimes in the sequence.
+It's effective to give 3 to 4 hi-speed lifts sometimes in the sequence.
 Fast moving objects do attract attentions.
 3 to 4 cranks will move the jig for 2m to 3m.
 A nice invitation to catch attentions or to make them start chasing.
-Then slow pitch will follow.
-Jumping from side to side must give an impression of "a reachable target", with enough moments for the fish to make bites.
+Then slow pitch will follow and make the change of pace, which triggers the fish to run for the kill.

 Change Drop Point

 The fun part of this game is that you can intentionally change your methods to make a difference.
-There are times that you feel so good moving your jig, almost like playing music, and sure enough the fish bites.
+There are times that you feel so good moving your jig, almost like playing music, and sure enough you get contacts.
 And there are times you have doubts in everything you do, any jig you pick, and nothing feels right.
 There are times that you are giving everything you got and nothing bites.

-No matter what the fish liked or didn’t like, no matter what the ocean allowed or didn’t allow, the important thing is whether or not you feel that you’ve given every shots you got at the end of the day.
+No matter what the fish liked or didn’t like, no matter what the ocean allowed or didn’t allow, the important thing is that you’ve given every shots you got.

-If you want to buy things from Japanese retail shops or auction, tell us what you need.
+If you want to buy things from Japanese retail shops, tell us what you need.
 We provide service to give you suggestions and help you get things shipped to you.

 You can pay by credit card through Pay Pal.
-Our handling fee will be charged at 10% of all your shopping and shipping fee.
-(There's no handling fee required for the products on this site.)
+Our handling fee will be payable at 10% of all your shopping and shipping fee for the things we buy for you from other retail shops.